jisc-services/Public-Documentation/PublicationsRouter/consultation/duplicate_handling.md

 # Duplicate handling consultation

-Following Router's introduction of basic duplicate handling options (in May 2021) we are considering adding a more sophisticated filter mechanism which provides additional options.
+Following Router's introduction of basic duplicate handling options (in May 2021) we are considering adding additional functionality:

+1. Sending duplicate notifications by email (instead of into your repository) if you provide one (or more) email addresses for that purpose (there would be a new *Duplicates by Email* field on your Router account page)
+2. More sophisticated duplicates filter mechanism which would provide additional options listed below.

-### Current options:
+### Current duplicate filter options:
 1. No duplicates from secondary sources (Crossref, PubMed, EMPC)
 2. Secondary source duplicates only if they contain additional metadata
 3. All duplicates)

 (Currently duplicates direct from publishers will always be sent).

-### Proposed options
+### Proposed duplicate filter options
 0. No duplicates from any source (including publishers)
 1. Duplicates direct from Publisher (none from secondary sources)
-2. As (1) or where notification has an increased number of any of the following (Authors, Author-ORCIDS, Funders, Funder-IDs, Grant-numbers, Licences)
+2. As (1) or where notification has an increased number of any of the following metadata (Authors, Author-ORCIDS, Funders, Funder-IDs, Grant-numbers, Licences)
 3. As (2) or with additional **high** ranked metadata fields or a PDF article (where none previously supplied)
 4. As (3) or with additional **medium** ranked metadata fields
 5. As (4) or with additional **low** ranked metadata fields